lakeisha-turner/node_coding_challenge/README.md

 # War Server Code Challenge

+## Getting Started

+`npm install`

+`node war.js`

+### Start Game

+Using Postman make a request to:

+http://localhost:8000 - view all the possitble routes

+http://localhost:8000/game - starts a new game

+http://localhost:8000/game/:id - checks status of game

+http:localhost:8000/game/:id/play - shows the games winner, deck and cards

+## Description

 Your goal is to implement a server that plays the card game [War for 2 players](https://www.pagat.com/war/war.html#two).
 The server should have the following three endpoints: